These classes and groups are held at our National Center, 1926 N. Main St., Wheaton, IL.

 Tuesdays, 7:00 – 8:15 p.m.

-This slow-paced yoga class is open to all ages and levels.
-Each class begins with a short meditation, then transitions into a conscious and gentle movement that takes us to each asana (posture).
-As a deeper connection with our inner stillness is established, long-lasting relaxation, flexibility, and strength develop.
+This yoga class, open to all ages and levels, will focus on present moment awareness.
+Classes begin with a short meditation and transition into a conscious and gentle movement that take us to different asanas (postures).
+As a deeper connection with our inner nature is established, relaxation, flexibility, and strength develop.

 Juliana Cesano, has been a member of the Theosophical Society for twenty years.
 She spent two years at the international headquarters in Chennai, India.
 She is a certified yoga teacher, 200 CYT, and is currently the manager of the Quest Book Shop at the headquarters of the Theosophical Society in America.